almostearthling/whenever_tray/README.md

 In order to correctly build **whenever_tray**, the following requirements need to be fulfilled:

 * _WxWidgets_ and its development libraries and headers must be available: the _3.2_ version has been used to develop this software, previous versions are not supported.
-On Windows the library has been built from scratch in order to obtain statically linkable libraries and not to depend on DLLs: to reproduce this and compile **whenever_tray** the `WXWIN` [variable](https://wiki.wxwidgets.org/Downloading_and_installing_wxWidgets) has to be set prior to running _CMake_; on Linux it is possible to use the [packages](https://docs.codelite.org/wxWidgets/repo320/) kindly provided by the folks at [_CodeLite_](https://codelite.org/);
+On Windows the library has been built from scratch in order to obtain statically linkable libraries and not to depend on DLLs; on Linux it is possible to use the [packages](https://docs.codelite.org/wxWidgets/repo320/) kindly provided by the folks at [_CodeLite_](https://codelite.org/);
 * the preliminary steps to build the application are performed by [_CMake_](https://cmake.org/) with the hope to mitigate the hassle of being multiplatform: the _CMake_ build has been tested on Linux and Windows.
 In other words, the appropriate _CMake_ package is necessary for building the application on all supported systems;
 * the STL-based [_toml11_](https://github.com/ToruNiina/toml11) TOML library has been used to interpret the configuration file: in order to compile **whenever_tray** the latest released version (at the time of writing: version 3.7.1) should be downloaded from the _Releases_ page and uncompressed in a directory called `toml11` under `src`.
 The active master works as well, but it is preferable to rely on released versions;
 * although not properly a requirement, on Windows the _Visual Studio Community Edition_ IDE is easier to use to build a release version of the application.